|Nutritional Guidelines (per serving)|

 - 2 tablespoons chopped fresh basil

 - 24 (14 x 9 inch) filo pastry sheets, thawed

 In a large skillet, melt 1 tablespoon butter and olive oil over medium heat.
 Sauté red pepper, onion, mushrooms, and green bell pepper until tender.
 Remove from skillet and set aside.
 In the same skillet, brown sausage until cooked through and no longer pink.
 Drain and mix with mushroom mixture in skillet.

 In a medium bowl, beat 4 eggs well.
-Stir into the sausage and vegetable mixture in skillet; cook and stir over medium heat until eggs are set, about 5-6 minutes.
-Add Havarti cheese; remove from heat and let cool for 20-30 minutes.
+Stir into the sausage and vegetable mixture in skillet; cook and stir over medium heat until eggs are set, about 5 to 6 minutes.
+Add Havarti cheese; remove from heat and let cool for 20 to 30 minutes.
 In another medium bowl, combine spinach, ricotta cheese, softened cream cheese, 1 egg, Parmesan cheese, basil, and thyme.

 Cover tightly and refrigerate for 2 to 24 hours or wrap well, and freeze up to 3 months.
 If refrigerated, uncover and bake at 350 F for 50 to 60 minutes or until puffed and golden brown.
-If frozen, thaw overnight in the refrigerator, then bake uncovered at 350 F for 60-75 minutes until puffed and golden brown.
+If frozen, thaw overnight in the refrigerator, then bake uncovered at 350 F for 60 to 75 minutes until puffed and golden brown.